abailie3/CUDA-Interfaces/README.md

 # Machine Learning/Neural Nets
 Eventually this will house my various machine learning/neural network work.
-Currently this is jus various CUDA Operations written in C++
+Currently this is just various CUDA Operations written in C++